Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 Here’s what I did:

-When I’m using my Macbook in the morning, I do nothing but write.
-In the afternoon, I do the research, and in the night, I manage the business’ backend and frontend.
+When I’m using my MacBook in the morning, I do nothing but write.
+In the afternoon, I do the research, and in the night, I manage the business backend and front ends.

 When I’m using my iPad in the morning, I look at the market, read a couple of magazines, and write a morning journal.
 I don’t use it in the afternoons, but in the evenings, I look at my finances, check the ledger and write an end-of-the-day journal.

 When I use my iPhone in the morning, I check my daily schedule, morning emails, and important messages.
 In the afternoon, I check my Twitter feed.
 In the evening, I do whatever I like since most of my tasks are finished.
 I do communicate with my international team as well.

 I follow a strict routine, with no slips.
 It was tough initially, but I faced burnout, which practically forced me to trick my brain into enjoying the task at hand smartly.

 Because I don’t give my brain anything else to do at a certain moment, it’s either do “this” or stay put.